SNU-LIST/QSMnet/README.md

 # QSMnet
-* The code is for reconstructing Quantitative Susceptibility Mapping by deep neural network (QSMnet).
+* The code is for reconstructing Quantitative Susceptibility Mapping by deep neural network (QSMnet) and QSMnet<sup>+</sup>.
+QSMnet<sup>+</sup> covers a wider range of susceptibility than QSMnet, using data augmentation approach.
 Data preprocessing (.m) and the inference code of QSMnet (.py) are availabe.

 # References
 * QSMnet </br>